Why use Nix package manager, even on macOS?

 }

 That’s it.
 I clone the repo, run nix develop, and I have Hugo in an isolated shell.
 No global install, no version mismatch between my laptop and desktop, no “which hugo was this using again?”
-The environment is the file.
+The environment is the flake plus the lock file.

 I held off for a while.
 Homebrew + rbenv + nvm + Docker worked fine.
 But after using Nix across two machines and multiple projects, the consistency sold me.
 Same shell, same tools, same versions everywhere.